Table of Contents

 Spatula made of glass (diascopy)

 The glass spatula (or transparent plastic) can be used for measuring the efflorescences.
-Through pressure on the efflorescence, bleedings (erythema, which cannot be pushed away) can be distinguished from vascular dilations (which can be pushed away).
+Through spatula, pressure is made on the efflorescence, by which bleedings (erythema, which cannot be pushed away) can be distinguished from vascular dilations (which can be pushed away).

 Incident light microscope (dermatoscope)